fny/thesmuggler/README.rst

 Sidestep :code:`import` and load Python files as relative paths.

 Intended for one-off imports (e.g. global configuration).
-Currently, :code:`thesmuggler` can't import files that import other local packages, but you can :code:`thesmuggle` files that have already smuggled other files.
+Currently, :code:`thesmuggler` can't import files that import other local packages, but you can :code:`smuggle` files that have already smuggled other files.

 Tested and working on Python 2.7 and up.